+Finding your Centerpoint is something that spans many cultures.
+Ultimately, using the breath to guide you is key.
 The Hawaiian word Aloha means “the presence of breath” or “the breath of life.”
 Ha, means breath.
-Alo, means presence.
-But this term encompasses so much more.
+Also, it means presence.
+However, this term encompasses so much more.
 Is it treating each other with respect, sending and receiving positive energy.
 Aloha Is Living in Harmony.
-It is similar to the term Namaste in that it recognizes that we share the dance of breath, and to share the dance of breath is to share souls and thus to connect to the God-self, or Spirit in all things.
+Comparatively, it is similar to the term Namaste.
+It recognizes that we share the dance of breath.
+To share the dance of breath is to share souls and thus to connect to the God-self, or Spirit in all things.

-To be without breath is to be without soul and Spirit.
-Literally, it only takes a few minutes without breath for the soul to go.
+Soul and Spirit are absent without breath.
+Without breath, the soul leaves in a few minutes.
 The breath knows the soul and the soul knows the Divine.
-The dance of God is the flow of Breath.
-That which is not in the flow cannot be part of the dance but will instead live in a contracted state.
-All things are of Spirit but not all things choose, at all times, to be part of the dance.
-The contracted states are states of pulling away, holding back, or closing one’s self down.
-Indeed this is exactly what happens as we near the deathbed.
-The breath begins closing down, preparing to leave.
+The dance of God is the flow of breath.
+Consequently, when something is not in the flow, it will live in a contracted state.
+Everything is Spirit.
+Albeit, not everything chooses to participate in the dance.
+Contracting states are states of holding back, pulling away, or closing down.
+Indeed, this is exactly what happens as we near our deathbed.
+As the breath closes down, it prepares to leave.

-We can take this a step further and say that how we engage with our soul self is an indicator of how we engage with others.
-The breath causes us to slow down, to become very conscious and present to the moment.
+Taking this a step further, we can say how we engage with our soul self influences our engagement with others.
+Empathetically, we become more conscious and present in the moment when we breathe slowly.
 The slow, deep engagement with breath causes us to be more contemplative.
-In order to put the attention on our breath it requires that we listen.
-When we listen we begin to turn off the chatter of the mind and we begin to be present with what’s happening in the moment.
-In this silence we find a calm and a peace.
-We also find the space to find balance and sacred principles of healthy living.
-We tap into the wisdom of the heart.
-This wisdom is never contracted, it is always open and willing, it is always free and at peace.
-This wisdom knows forgiveness, kindness, connectedness, and compassion; all of which are ingredients for healthy relating to others.
+Likewise, putting attention on our breath requires listening.
+We start to be present with what’s happening at the moment when we listen.
+In this silence, we find calm and peace.
+Balance and the sacred principles of healthy living are also found here.
+Moreover, we tap into the wisdom of the heart.
+Wisdom is always open, willing, and free.
+It knows forgiveness, kindness, connectedness, and compassion, all of which are essential to healthy relationships.

 Heart Centerpoint to Self

 The answer may be that I need to fully be heard.
-Then I filter my feelings and my thoughts through the heart to the God-self and check in to see what I need to achieve this.
-Maybe the answer comes in that if I need to be heard the most appropriate action might be to invite this person to lunch one-on-one and gently express myself.
-This process allows us to honor our feelings, and to get to the core of what we need to be healthy and whole.
-But this process also may, or may not, require action on our part.
-Many times we know how we feel and what we want but we do not have the courage to take the action.
-Sometimes simply honoring how we feel and what we need is enough and all we need to do is to continue to breathe deeply and know that all is well and this too shall pass.
+After filtering my thoughts and feelings through my heart, I check in to see what I need to do.
+If I need to be heard, maybe the best course of action is to invite this person to lunch one-on-one and gently express myself.
+We are able to honor our feelings and get to the core of what we need to be healthy.
+We may or may not need to act in this process.
+Often, we know how we feel and what we want, but lack the courage to act.
+All we need to do is to continue to breathe deeply and to know that all is well and that this too shall pass.